 If you have Original Medicare, make sure you always bring this card with you when you visit doctors and hospitals so that they can submit bills to Medicare for payment.
 If you have a supplemental insurance plan, like a Medigap, retiree, or union plan, make sure to show that plan’s card to your doctor or hospital, too, so that they can bill the plan for your out-of-pocket costs.

-If you are enrolled in a Part D plan (Medicare prescription drug benefit) in addition to Original Medicare or certain private health plans, you will have to use the Part D plan’s card at the pharmacy.
+If you are enrolled in a Part D plan (Medicare prescription drug benefit), you will use the Part D plan’s card at the pharmacy.

-If you join a Medicare Advantage Plan (like an HMO, PPO, or PFFS), you will not use the red, white, and blue card when you go to the doctor or hospital.
-Instead, you will use the membership card your Medicare Advantage Plan sends you to get health services covered.
+If you are enrolled in a Medicare Advantage Plan (like an HMO, PPO, or PFFS), you will not use the red, white, and blue card when you go to the doctor or hospital.
+Instead, you will use your Medicare Advantage Plan card, which you should receive in the mail.
 You will also use this card at the pharmacy if your plan serves as your Part D coverage.
+If you have a supplemental insurance plan, like a retiree or union plan, make sure to show that plan’s card to your doctor or hospital, too, so that they can bill the plan for your out-of-pocket costs.

 Your Medicare card, Social Security card, and other health insurance cards are very important documents.
-Make sure to keep a photocopy of your important identification and insurance cards, write down any numbers, and keep everything in a safe place so that you have a record for future reference if you lose any of them.
-If your card is ever lost, stolen, or damaged, you can get a replacement card from Social Security by calling 800-772-1213.
-After you receive your new Medicare card, you will also be able to print your own replacement card.
+Make sure to keep a photocopy of your important identification and insurance cards, write down any important numbers (like your Medicare number), and keep everything in a safe place so that you have a record for future reference if anything gets lost.
+If your card is ever lost, stolen, or damaged, you can get a replacement card by calling 1-800-MEDICARE (633-4227).
+You can also order or print a card by logging in to your mymedicare.gov account.

 Remember: Do not give your Medicare or Social Security numbers or personal data to strangers.
 Medicare will never ask for this information over the phone.
 If you believe you have been the target of Medicare marketing or billing fraud, contact your local Senior Medicare Patrol.